-The main purpose of PIM software is to collect all product data in one central program, providing all departments with a single source of truth when it comes to their products — both existing and new products.
+The main purpose of PIM software is to collect all accurate product data in one central program, providing all departments with a single source of truth when it comes to their products—both existing and new products.
 This allows company access at any time when specific data or master data needs to be altered or used for everyday tasks.

 The product data stored in PIM software covers anything that has to do with the marketing and selling of a product.
-This includes, but is not limited to, the product catalog, SKUs, product descriptions, product attributes, pictures, product resources such as installation guides or technical specs, videos, and any relevant reference numbers, production information, and warehouse information.
+This includes, but is not limited to, the product catalog, SKUs, product descriptions, product attributes, product lifecycle, taxonomy, pictures, product resources such as installation guides or technical specifications, videos, and any relevant reference numbers, production information, and warehouse information.

 Here are some of the features that PIM software often includes.